NixOS/rfcs/rfcs/0039-unprivileged-maintainer-teams.md

 their GitHub profile, and people will see "Member" next to their account name when browsing issues.

-In order to be a member, each user will enable 2FA on their GitHub account, since [the GitHub organization requires 2FA of all members](https://github.com/NixOS/nixpkgs/issues/42761).
+In order to be a member, each user will need to enable 2FA on their GitHub account, since [the GitHub organization requires 2FA of all members](https://github.com/NixOS/nixpkgs/issues/42761).

 See